ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_keepout_filter.rst

 .. note::

-  In this example ``keepout_filter`` goes after the ``inflation_layer`` so the keepout boundaries aren't inflated as obstacles, although this is not an obligatory requirement.
+  All costmap filters should be enabled through a ``filters`` parameter.
+This is made for separation of plugins and filters work.
+For keepout filter this prevents the keepout boundaries from inflation as obstacles.

 4. Run Nav2 stack
 -----------------